spacetelescope/webbpsf/docsource/relnotes.rst

 -----------------
 * TFI -> NIRISS.
 * Strehl measurement code caches computed perfect PSFs for improved speed when measuring many files.
+* Added GUI options for flat spectra in F_nu and F_lambda.
+(Thanks to Christopher Willmer at Steward Observatory for this suggestion)